kade-robertson/config-better/README.md

 ## Developing

-Clone the repo, make a new branch, add features/fixes/etc, test with `python setup.py test` and make a PR.
+1. Clone the repo
+2. `git checkout -b some-feature-or-bugfix`
+3. Do work
+4. Test with `python setup.py test` (add if necessary)
+5. Run `yapf -ir .` and `isort` to standardize.
+6. Make a PR.